Favourj-bit/Favourj-bit/README.md

 <h2>⚡️ About Me</h2>

 - I am a data scientist and a technical writer.
-- I am pursuing a career in AI Engineering
+- :nerd_face: I am pursuing a career in AI Engineering
 - I am interested in Data Science and Machine Learning roles
 - 👯 I am looking to collaborate on ML and AI projects particularly those relating to the health sector
-- ⚡ Fun fact: I have some interest in robotics
+- ⚡ Fun fact: I have some interest in robotics :robot:
 - 😄 Pronouns: She/Her